ipfs-shipyard/react-native-ipfs-demo/README.md

 #### FileReader

 Judging by our experiments, response bodies in React Native appear to always be of blob type.
 As such, in order to `whatwg-fetch`'s `Response.arrayBuffer()` to work, we had to implement [`FileReader.readAsArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsArrayBuffer) which React Native [does not](https://github.com/facebook/react-native/blob/0b9ea60b4fee8cacc36e7160e31b91fc114dbc0d/Libraries/Blob/FileReader.js#L84) at the moment.
 In order to get the raw binary data from the blob, we had to read it as a data URL and decode with `atob` which had to be polyfilled with the `base-64` package since it does not exist in the React Native environment.

-You can find the changes we have made in the [patch](patches/react-native+0.63.2.patch) provided.
+~~You can find the changes we have made in the [patch](patches/react-native+0.63.2.patch) provided.~~ Now provided by `react-native-polyfill-globals`.

 #### Node.js implementation (not being used)